zxt18/blog/src/content/blog/vf-corp.md

 - In their most recent quarter, the company has worked down inventories and significantly improved their cash conversion cycle, achieving positive changes in accounts receivable.

 ## Valuation Analysis
-The North Face (TNF) brand under VFC alone generates $3.6 billion in revenue annually and is still continuing to grow.
+The North Face (TNF) brand, which is one of VFC's brands, alone generates $3.6 billion in revenue annually and is still continuing to grow.

 In comparison, Crocs, a footwear company with only two brands, generates $3.9 billion in revenue and has a market capitalization of $7.5 billion.